2014–15 Louisville Cardinals women's basketball team

 The 2014–15 Louisville Cardinals women's basketball team represented the University of Louisville during the 2014–15 NCAA Division I women's basketball season.
 The Cardinals, led by eighth-year head coach Jeff Walz, played their home games at the KFC Yum!
 Center and were in their first year in the Atlantic Coast Conference.
 They finished the season 27–7, 12–4 in ACC play to finish in third place.
 They advanced to the semifinals of the ACC women's tournament, where they lost to Florida State.
-They received at-large bid of the NCAA women's tournament, where they defeated BYU in the first round, South Florida in the second round before getting upset by Dayton in the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated BYU in the first round, South Florida in the second round before being upset by Dayton in the sweet sixteen.

 Media

-Once again select Cardinals games will be broadcast on WHAS.
-This year the Cardinals sleight of games on CBS Sports Network will be replaced by a set of games on the ACC RSN.
-Additional ACC games will air on ESPN3.
+Select Cardinals games were broadcast on WHAS.
+This year, the Cardinals' games on CBS Sports Network were replaced by a set of games on the ACC RSN.
+Additional ACC games aired on ESPN3.

-All Cardinals basketball games will air on Learfield Sports on WKRD 790 AM or WVKY 101.7 FM, depending on conflicts with Louisville and Kentucky football and men's basketball games.
+All Cardinals basketball games aired on Learfield Sports on WKRD 790 AM or WVKY 101.7 FM, depending on conflicts with Louisville and Kentucky football and men's basketball games.